 Hannah Barg is a St. Louis, Missouri native with a passion for education, radio and storytelling.
-Hannah graduated from Mount Holyoke College in 2014 with a B.A. in Anthropology.
-She worked in a high school for two years and then pivoted to working in radio.
+Hannah graduated from Mount Holyoke College with a B.A. in Anthropology.
 She has worked at StoryCorps and Israel Story (the Israeli version of This American Life!), and she currently works freelance audio producer.
 Hannah’s favorite thing about Mishkan?
 The people, stories, warmth and music of Mishkan make me grateful to contribute to helping this wonderful community thrive!

 Pamela hails from Hamilton, ON Canada.
 She studied the Torah as an undergrad and postgraduate and is mom to three daughters.
 When she’s not at Mishkan, Pamela is a professional nanny and enjoys knitting, painting, and writing.

 Arielle is from sunny Los Angeles and studied agricultural communications at Cal Poly San Luis Obispo in central California.
 She currently works at a P.R. firm representing restaurants, chefs, and hotels.
 When she’s not working, she’s either buying local bread at the Green City Market or making homemade cards for friends.
 She is so excited to be a part of the Mishkan community.